 First and foremost, invoke Core Bluetooth APIs only when required and at a time that it is contextually relevant to users.

+Next, scan and advertise for a limited duration only.
 When your application is advertising, it is essentially sharing information from the user's phone and limiting the duration for which you do this helps foster user trust.

 Keep your scan filters as specific as possible and look only for the UUIDs that your application is invested in.